ppy/osu-wiki/news/2022-02-19-new-featured-artist-riya.md

 [**Riya**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/241) is stacked with a solid **7** tracks, each of which perfectly encapsulate an authentic rhythm game sound.

 "Is **Riya**'s music really that spicy?", you might ask.
 We don't need to answer that for you.
-Listen for yourself in this video of woodburned circle and sliders, then scroll through the rest of these hot previews:
+Listen for yourself in this video of woodburned circles and sliders, then scroll through the rest of these hot previews:

 <div align="center">
     <video width="100%" controls>